Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Introduction

+\item We develop a continuous-time back-end to support the fusion of the high- rate asynchronous event-based measurement and the low-rate periodic radar measurements, as well as other potential ego-motion measurements (e.g. IMU measurements), to generate high-speed motion estimation that matches high-speed agile maneuvers. \item We evaluate our proposed method on various self-collected data sequences, including both aggressive motions and HDR situations, and compare it against several state-of-the-art approaches, further demonstrating the advantages of our sensor setup and method. \end{itemize}

 The remainder of the paper is organized as follows.
-We provide a related literature review in Section II.
+Section II provides a review of related literature.
 The association-free and IMU-free velocity estimation front-end is derived in Section III.
-We formulate the continuous-time ego-motion estimator in Section IV.
-Validations of the proposed framework are provided in Section V. We conclude the paper in Section VI.
+Section IV formulates the continuous-time ego-motion estimator.
+Validations of the proposed framework are provided in Section V. Section VI concludes the paper.